go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 sudo -u git ssh-keygen -t rsa -b 4096 -C "Gitea Host Key"
 ```

+Now, proceed with one of the points given below:

-Still on the host, symlink the container `.ssh/authorized_keys` file to your git user `.ssh/authorized_keys`.
+- symlink the container `.ssh/authorized_keys` file to your git user `.ssh/authorized_keys`.
 This can be done on the host as the `/var/lib/gitea` directory is mounted inside the container under `/data`:

 ```